anniemeacham123/Capstone-Project03/Create_monitoring_playbooks.md

-### We need to set up playbooks for monitoring
+## We need to set up playbooks for monitoring

-## apps/argocd-apps/k8s-monitoring.yaml the file below defines the argocd application resource.
+### apps/argocd-apps/k8s-monitoring.yaml the file below defines the argocd application resource.
 ```
-notes on what this yaml is doing:
+Notes on what the following playbook is doing:
 It also deletes all the clusters if you delete the Argo CD application (resource-finalizer)
 It points to our repo for the configuration
 It deploys the resources below ti the cluster in a namespace called monitoring.
 Argo will create it once this is deployed.